Indra-Sai/tictactoe/README.md

-# Networked Tic-Tac-Toe Game using Python Sockets
+# Tic-Tac-Toe Game using Python Sockets

 A simple 2-player Tic-Tac-Toe game that works over a local network using Python’s `socket` and `threading` modules.
 You can either host a game or join one as a client.